 The fair value of our interest rate swap is estimated based on the present value of projected future cash flows using the LIBOR forward rate curve.
+In 2023, we expect that this will be replaced by a forward rate curve for an alternate benchmark rate as defined in the Credit Agreement.
 The model used to value the interest rate swap includes inputs of readily observable market data, a Level 2 input.
-As described in detail in Note 4, the fair value of the interest rate swap was a \$6.8 million liability at December 31, 2021.
+As described in detail in Note 5, the fair value of the interest rate swap was a \$8.8 million asset at December 31, 2022.